A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Future Directions and Challenges

 \subsection{Exploring Unstudied Recommendation Scenarios}

 As we have introduced in Section~\ref{recommendation_scenario}, based on our proposed taxonomy, there exist $9$ different recommendation scenarios for cross-domain recommendation.
 However, three of them (i.e., user partial overlap $\&$ item partial overlap, user partial overlap $\&$ item full overlap, and user full overlap $\&$ item partial overlap) have not been studied so far.
-One important reason is that no dataset can support these kinds of studies, because they require that datasets overlap in both user sets and item sets.
-However, with the increase in the number of service platforms, more and more users begin to interact on multiple platforms with similar functions, which makes the generation of such datasets possible.
+These three recommendation scenarios all assume that both the users and the items of two domains overlap with each other.
+With the increase in the number of service platforms, more and more users begin to interact on multiple platforms with similar functions, which makes the generation of such datasets possible.
 For example, the same users watch videos on Tencent and iQIYI, which makes user sets of these two platforms overlap.
 At the same time, there are the same videos (i.e., the items) provided by these two platforms.
 Therefore, a dataset supporting these kinds of studies can be formed.
 The same phenomenon also exists on e-commerce platforms like Taobao and Amazon.
 Therefore, future researches on cross-domain recommendation can be conducted under these unexplored recommendation scenarios.
+The main challenge in performing cross-domain recommendation in these scenarios lies in designing customized knowledge transfer mechanisms so that cross-domain knowledge can be transferred through both overlapping users and overlapping items.
+Existing knowledge transfer mechanisms are designed either only for overlapping users or only for overlapping items, but not for both.
+Because users and items have different characteristics and contain interrelated information, it is difficult to obtain satisfactory performance by directly applying existing knowledge transfer mechanisms.